19 Healthy Fats: Everything you need to know about fats

 Fats & oils to use

-Use saturated oils and healthy fats from foods high in Omega-3s – fish, nuts, olives etc. for cooking.
+Details on healthy cooking oils are here.
+Use saturated oils and healthy fats from foods high in Omega-3s – fish, nuts, olives, etc. for cooking.
 These fats can boost fat burning and provide your body and brain with quick energy.
 They also raise the good HDL cholesterol in your blood reducing the risk of heart disease.

 - Avocado oil